A broad term to describe the study of phenomena associated with survival of consciousness after death

 Belief in life after death is certainly not a modern-day concept.
-Many ancient cultures incorporated such knowledge into daily activities and long term planning.
+Many ancient cultures incorporated such knowledge into daily activities and long- term planning.
 Traditional scientific thinking most often discounted the possibility that consciousness could survive physical death, instead asserting that since consciousness was a by-product of the brain, when the physical brain ceased to exist so did consciousness.
 In other words, our thoughts, memories, and soul were forever extinguished.

 Forever Family Foundation is interested in scientific evidence that supports the premise that we are much more than our physical bodies and do indeed survive physical death.
-Although such evidence remains unknown to the majority of the population, it is compelling and plentiful.
+Although such evidence remains unknown to the majority it is compelling and plentiful.
 Such evidence can be found through many disciplines of research, and include Near Death Experiences, Deathbed Visions, Mediumship, Electronic Voice Phenomena, Reincarnation, Apparitions, and various other forms of After Death Communication.
 In addition, there are other types of phenomena that show that the mind can act independently of the brain, thus laying the groundwork for survival.
-Such areas of study include telepathy, remote viewing, distant healing, intention and other types of psi phenomena.
+Such areas of study include telepathy, remote viewing, distant healing, intention, and other types of psi phenomena.

 Near Death Experience

 A near-death experience refers to the phenomenon of those who are clinically dead and subsequently revived reporting personal experiences suggesting an afterlife.
 Although every experience is different, some common themes include detachment and looking down at one's body, presence of a bright light, moving through a tunnel, encounters with deceased people, feelings of warmth and peace, very clear thinking, life reviews, unlimited knowledge, etc. Many are told by various entities to return to the physical world as it is not yet their time to transition.
 Most experiencers return being absolutely convinced that they visited another realm and therefore lose all fear of death.
-There are many cases of veridical NDEs, where experiencers report seeing things going on at others locations such as another room or building.
+There are many cases of veridical NDEs, where experiencers report seeing things going on at other locations such as another room or building.
 They return with information that can be verified by researchers, such information that they could not have known by ordinary means.
 Recent developments in cardiac resuscitation techniques have enabled reports of such experiences to increase.
 There are also near death experience reports from people who were not close to death but faced imminent danger.

 There are many well-credentialed researchers of near death experiences who have amassed a wealth of data.
 The list is quite extensive, but the list includes Bruce Greyson, M.D., Elizabeth Kubler-Ross, M.D., Kenneth Ring, PhD., Raymond Moody, M.D., Pim van Lommel, M.D., Peter Fenwick, M.D., P.M.H.
 Atwater, PhD (Hon), and Michael Sabom, M.D.